acrogenesis/JSONAce/README.md

-# URGENT MESSAGE
 ![](http://www.motherjones.com/files/images/blog_apple_evil_empire.jpg)

 Apple changed their Safari Extensions policy and now I need a Developer Account which costs $100 USD to release new bug fixes and features.
-Please send me some cash to gather the $100.
-Thanks! https://www.changetip.com/tipme/acrogenesis
+So the installation must be manual.

 JSONAce
 ===============